VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

 **Example:**
 ```
 You: "I'm tired of manually organizing these files"
-VATSAL infers: User wants file automation
+BOI infers: User wants file automation
-VATSAL suggests: "Would you like me to set up automatic file organization?"
+BOI suggests: "Would you like me to set up automatic file organization?"
 ```

 ### 3. **Logical Consistency** 🔍